 Both orbital and palm sanders can be used on wood projects.
 However, you may want to use a different type of sander depending on the size and scale of your project as well as your desired finish.

-For Drywall projects, it advisable to use a drywall sander for the best results.
-But if you don't have one, you can use an orbital or palm sander.
-Just keep in mind that you'll need to attach a dust collector to your sander to avoid making a mess.
+For Drywall projects, it is advisable to use a drywall sander for the best results.
+But if you don’t have one, you can use an orbital or palm sander.
+Just keep in mind that you’ll need to attach a dust collector to your sander to avoid making a mess.

 Yes, you will need to use sandpaper with these sanders.
-The type of sandpaper you'll need will depends on the grit you want to achieve as well as the type of sander you're using.
+The type of sandpaper you’ll need will depend on the grit you want to achieve as well as the type of sander you’re using.

 In the end of the article, it all comes to what you really need and want.
 Consider your project, your budget, and your preferences to decide which type of sander is the best for you.
 We've discuss over the basics of orbital and palm sanders as well as their advantages and disadvantages to help you make a more informed decision.